codedbytati/codedbytati/README.md

 ### :v: < hello world />

-🔮 i'm a front-end developer with a passion in education
+🔮 i'm a front-end developer passionate with sharing my studies and discoveries

 🧑‍💻 my knowledge is focused on the javascript universe

-💛 i have 3 years experience in web development teaching

-📔 currently i'm expanding my javascript tech knowledge
+💛 right now i work as a junior front-end developer focusing in react

+🖥️ besides react and javascript, i already dealt with MERN stack, mySQL and angular

+📔 i'm always eager to learn more about react and a11y

 <br>